Share911/meteor-cordova-android-aws-examples/examples/optimized-build/base-image/README.md

 ## Start the build
 Once everything has been configured, head over to your codebuild project and click on start build.
-Once the build is finished, you can find the exported result in your S3 directory.
+Once the build is finished, CodeBuild will push your base image to ECR.
+You can then proceed with the mobile build.